govend/govend/README.md

   rev: f7716cbe52baa25d2e9b0d0da546fcf909fc16b4
 ```

-Now it is possible to ignore the large `vendor` directory and just pass on the small `vendor.yml` file to your developer buddy.
+You can now ignore the large `vendor` directory and pass the small `vendor.yml` file to your buddy.
-Your buddy can then run `$ govend` and get the exact same dependency versions specified by `vendor.yml`.
+Your buddy can run `$ govend` and will get the exact same dependency versions as specified by `vendor.yml`.

 This is how a team of developers can ensure reproducible builds without checking the `vendor` directory into a version control system.

 # Update Locked Vendored Packages

-If you would like to update a particular vendored package to the latest version use the `-u` flag:
+If you would like to update a particular vendored package to its latest version use the `-u` flag:

 ```Bash
 $ govend -u github.com/gorilla/mux
 ```

-If you would like to update all the vendored packages to the latest versions run:
+If you would like to update all the vendored packages to their latest versions run:

 ```Bash
 $ govend -u
 ```

-If you want to update a particular vendored package to a particular revision, update the `vendor.yml` file by hand.
-Then delete that package/repo from the `vendor` directory.
+If you want to update a particular vendored package to a particular revision, update the relevant `rev:` value inside the `vendor.yml` file.
+Then delete that repository from the `vendor` directory.
 Finally run:

 ```Bash
 $ govend